47 Meters Down

 47 Meters Down is a 2017 survival horror film directed by Johannes Roberts, written by Roberts and Ernest Riera, and starring Claire Holt and Mandy Moore.
 The plot follows two sisters who are invited to cage dive while on holiday in Mexico.
 When the winch system holding the cage breaks and the cage plummets to the ocean floor with the two girls trapped inside, they must find a way to escape, with their air supplies running low and great white sharks stalking nearby.

-The film was released in the United States on 16 June 2017 and in the United Kingdom on 26 July 2017.
-The film was commercially successful, grossing $62 million worldwide against a budget of about $5 million.
+47 Meters Down was released in the United States on 16 June 2017 and in the United Kingdom on 26 July 2017.
+The film received generally mixed reviews from critics, but was commercially successful, grossing $62 million worldwide against a budget of about $5 million.

 A sequel, 47 Meters Down: Uncaged, was released on August 16, 2019.

 Plot

 Sisters Lisa and Kate are on vacation in Mexico after Lisa's boyfriend recently broke up with her.
 They decide to go shark watching from a diving cage with two local men.
 At the docks Lisa, who has never dived, is wary of the boat and its owner, Captain Taylor.
 They lie to him and tell him that they are both experienced divers and he agrees to take them out.

 Lisa and Kate make a descent in a cage, with masks that allow them to talk to Taylor on the surface and to each other.
 They are soon surrounded by great white sharks, but the winch boom breaks free and the cage sinks to the ocean floor, 47 m below the surface and out of communication range with the boat.
 Kate swims up until she is able to resume communication with Taylor, who tells her that one of his men, Javier, will be coming down with a spare winch cable.
 He advises them to stay in the cage because the sharks are close by.
 Both women are running out of air but soon see a flashlight in the distance.

 Lisa swims out to attract attention, managing to avoid a shark which tries to attack her.
-She becomes disoriented and Javier attempts to usher her back towards safety, but he is killed by a great white shark.
+She becomes disoriented and Javier attempts to usher her back towards safety, but he is killed by a shark.
 Lisa takes his spear gun and the winch cable and swims back to the cage.
 The spare cable is attached, but it snaps and the cage sinks back down, landing on Lisa's leg and pinning her.
 Kate tells Taylor they are low on air and Lisa is trapped.
 He sends air tanks down and tells them the coast guard is an hour away.
 He also warns that the second tank may cause nitrogen narcosis, which can lead to hallucinations.
-Kate leaves the cage to retrieve the air tanks and also finds three flares, but as she returns to the cage, she is attacked and (presumably) devoured by a great white shark.
+Kate leaves the cage to retrieve the air tanks and also finds three flares, but as she returns to the cage, she is attacked by a shark.